Kanawha County School Bus Driver Arrested for DUI after Fiery Crash on I-77: a Lawyer’s Perspective

 If an injured party can show the defendant acted with criminal indifference to his or her civil obligations and such actions caused the injured party harm, then the injured party may be able to recover punitive damages above and beyond what’s called compensatory damages.
 This is a complicated area of law with other limitations that’s beyond the scope of this article.
 However, based on what’s currently known, it appears that punitive damages should be recoverable in this incident.
 That said, most insurance policies exclude claims for punitive damages, and it typically requires an experienced attorney to effectively deal with these exclusions.

-Free Consultation With West Virginia Auto Accident Lawyer
+Free Consultation With a Charleston, West Virginia Auto Accident Lawyer

 If you or a loved one has been injured in an accident, we invite you to call us for a Free Consultation.
 There’s also no fee unless we recover compensation for you.
 Our toll-free number is 1-877-943-9378 (WEST).